williamkannis/Beta-diversity-change-drivers/README.md

     * ```fun_his_alpha_es```: Empirical effect size of ```fun_his_alpha```
     * ```phy_his_alpha_es```: Empirical effect size of ```phy_his_alpha```

 ## Analysis data
-OVERVIEW DESCRIPTION.
-TALK ABOUT HOW RESPONSE DATA IS IN PREVIOUS STEP
+We directly provided the data or the sources to the data required to replicate the redundancy analysis, variance partitioning, and spatial analysis.
+The response variables ```delta_lcbd.rds``` and biotic explanatory variables ```native_lcbd.rds``` ```native_alpha.rds``` for analyses can be found in [Diversity Output Data](#diversity-output-data).
+Information on how to access the remainder of the explanatory variables is listed below.

 ### Origin-based invadedness
-We estimated the effects community invadedness by nonnative species of differnt geographic orgins on changes in LCBD.
-We used the raw community data estimated total species richness, native species richness, and the richness of three classes of nonnative species using origin-base defintions intoduced by [Thompson et al., (2025)](https://doi.org/10.1111/geb.13951).
-We are not able to publicly share the raw community data but provided teh summarized richness values
+We estimated the effects community invadedness by nonnative species of different geographic origins on changes in LCBD.
+We used the raw community data estimated total species richness, native species richness, and the richness of three classes of nonnative species using origin-base definitions introduced by [Thompson et al., (2025)](https://doi.org/10.1111/geb.13951).
+We are not able to publicly share the raw community data but provided the summarized richness values and r script ```BLANK.R``` used to generate the data.
+The R script and data can be downloaded from ```analysis_data.zip``` at the [Zenodo repository]() and unzipped into the working directory.
-*```BLANK.rds```:
+* ```BLANK.rds```:

-### Propagule pressure - recreational fishing demand
+### Propagule pressure
 We estimated the effects of recreational fishing demand on changes in LCBD using a metric created by [Mazzotta et al. (2015)](https://doi.org/10.1016/j.ecolecon.2015.09.018) and [Davis and Darling (2017)](https://doi.org/10.1111/ddi.12557).
 These data can be downloaded from the [EPA EnviroAtlas](https://www.epa.gov/enviroatlas) and placed into the ```analysis_data/``` directory.

 ### Abiotic habitat characteristics